 In 2021, Cassatt Water conducted water tests for 18 PFAS compounds in its groundwater wells.
 After multiple rounds of testing, no compounds were found above the detection level of 2.0 parts per trillion (ppt).
-Beginning in January 2024, Cassatt Water will conduct testing in compliance with the EPA's Fifth Unregulated Contaminant Monitoring Rule (UCMR 5), which established nationwide monitoring for 29 PFAS substances in the nation's drinking water to address potential public health and environmental risks.
+In January 2024, Cassatt Water conducted testing in compliance with the EPA's Fifth Unregulated Contaminant Monitoring Rule (UCMR 5), which established nationwide monitoring for 29 PFAS substances in the nation's drinking water to address potential public health and environmental risks.
+All results were less than the Minimum Reporting Level (MRL).